-- more about yourself and your management style, and how that impacts your effectiveness. - the role, duties and skills needed to be an effective supervisor in the public sector. - how to build your credibility and make the transition from buddy to boss - the critical employment laws that impact the workplace and how to create a safe, professional and harassment free workplace. - how to work effectively in a diverse environment with multi-generations, and how to create an inclusive environment where all can prosper. - techniques and strategies to improve communication, deliver difficult performance feedback and engage in productive coaching conversations with direct reports. - how to diagnose complex issues facing supervisors and design effective solutions.
+- more about yourself and your management style, and how that impacts your effectiveness. - the role, duties and skills needed to be an effective supervisor in the public sector. - the critical employment laws that impact the workplace and how to create a safe, professional and harassment free workplace. - how to work effectively in a diverse environment with multi-generations, and how to create an inclusive environment where all can prosper. - techniques and strategies to improve communication, deliver difficult performance feedback and engage in productive coaching conversations with direct reports. - how to diagnose complex issues facing supervisors and design effective solutions.